Modon55/modon55.com/README.md

 - ⚡ Built with **HTML, CSS & JavaScript**
 - 📱 Fully **responsive design** (Flexbox + Grid)
 - 🧩 Effective JavaScript functions (developed with assistance & code review)
-- 🔒 **Self-hosted** with custom domain & SSL secured
+- 🔒 **Self-hosted** on Linux (Ubuntu) with custom domain & SSL secured

 ---

 ## 🛠 About the project
-This website was a personal **web development** project created to test and improve my skills.
+This website was a personal **web development** project created to practice and expand my skills.<br />

-💡 For extended CSS and JavaScript features, I collaborated with others.<br>
+💡 For extended CSS and JavaScript features, I collaborated with others.<br />
 This gave me valuable experience in teamwork and code review.

 ---